kevintyll/resque_manager/README.markdown

 Dependencies
 ------------

-This plugin now requires redis 2.1.3 or greater for the expiration of keys to work correctly.
+This engine now requires rails 3.0.0 or greater.

-This plugin requires the resque 1.5 or higher gem.
+This engine now requires redis 2.1.3 or greater for the expiration of keys to work correctly.

-    sudo gem install resque
+This engine requires the resque 1.5 or higher gem.

-This plugin now requires the resque-status 0.2.2 or higher gem as well.
+This engine now requires the resque-status 0.2.2 or higher gem as well.

-    sudo gem install resque-status
+These gems will all be installed for automatically when you install resque_ui.

 Times Fixed